Americans abroad — 2026 by the numbers

 But here is the thing most "best countries" lists get wrong: they are based on vibes.
 Someone spent a week in Lisbon, ate some pasteis de nata, and declared Portugal the promised land.
 That is not how you make a life-altering decision.

 At WhereNext, we do it differently.
-We score every country across seven data-driven dimensions using institutional sources like the World Bank, WHO, Global Peace Index, and Numbeo.
+We score every country across seven data-driven dimensions using institutional sources like the World Bank, WHO, and Global Peace Index.
 No gut feelings.
 No sponsored content.
 Just the numbers.
 You can explore our full methodology here.
+Or jump straight to the interactive rankings by persona: digital nomads, retirees, or families.

 The Top 10 Countries for Americans Moving Abroad